-- 1. The Parties shall promote sound public financial management, including effective mobilisation and use of public revenues, sustainable public debt management, sustainable procurement systems, and support for national oversight bodies. - 2.
-The Parties shall enact legislation, take concrete measures and strengthen relevant institutions and mechanisms to implement the principles of good governance in the tax area. - 3.
-The Parties shall cooperate to combat tax evasion, tax avoidance and illicit financial flows as well as ensure the efficiency, effectiveness, transparency, and fairness of tax systems.
+- The Parties shall promote sound public financial management, including effective mobilisation and use of public revenues, sustainable public debt management, sustainable procurement systems, and support for national oversight bodies. - 2.
+The Parties shall enact legislation, take concrete measures and strengthen relevant institutions and mechanisms to implement the principles of good governance in the tax area. - The Parties shall cooperate to combat tax evasion, tax avoidance and illicit financial flows as well as ensure the efficiency, effectiveness, transparency, and fairness of tax systems.

-TITLE 5

-HUMAN AND SOCIAL DEVELOPMENT
+TITLE V HUMAN AND SOCIAL DEVELOPMENT

-The Parties are determined to eradicate poverty in all its forms by 2030, foster human and social development through inclusive and equitable access to social services and enhanced food security, tackle inequality effectively, promote gender equality and women and youth empowerment, to ensure that everyone has the necessary means to enjoy a life in dignity, and to create the conditions for the effective participation of people in democratic life and their active contribution to sustainable economic growth.
+1. The Parties are determined to eradicate poverty in all its forms by 2030, foster human and social development through inclusive and equitable access to social services and enhanced food security, tackle inequality effectively, promote gender equality and women and youth empowerment, to ensure that everyone has the necessary means to enjoy a life in dignity, and to create the conditions for the effective participation of people in democratic life and their active contribution to sustainable economic growth.
 They shall take concrete measures to promote social cohesion and social protection as a fundamental investment for poverty eradication and fighting inequality, and as an important means to reinvest economic gains more broadly into society and people.
-[They shall nurture culture, as a catalyst for sustainable human and social development and inclusive economic growth.]
-OR [The parties further recognize the pivotal role of culture as [the key driver] / [an enabler] for sustainable social and economic development.]
+They shall nurture culture and sport as drivers for sustainable human and social development and inclusive economic growth, as well as for social inclusion and peaceful societies.